 I hope you had a wonderful Christmas.
 I had to write this about a week before Christmas, so I can’t tell you how mine went!
 Instead, I’ll tell you a little bit about the Christmas Season.

 As Catholics we believe that some things are so wonderful that it takes a lot more than a day to celebrate them.
 Christmas is certainly one of those things!
-That’s why, as Catholics, we celebrate Christmas for a season which began at Mass on Christmas Eve and will continue through the Feast ofthe Lord’s Baptism on the Sunday after Epiphany (January 12).
+That’s why, as Catholics, we celebrate Christmas for a season which began at Mass on Christmas Eve and will continue through the Feast ofthe Lord’s Baptism on the Sunday after Epiphany (January 9).
 While the rest of the world often takes down decorations the day after Christmas, we continue celebrating the birth of our Lord for nearly three weeks!
 Keeping your trees up and homes decorated is one way to celebrate this season of joy.READ MORE

 Today is the Third Sunday of Advent.
-In the ‘old’ days, this Sunday was called Gaudete Sunday.
+It is often called Gaudete Sunday.
 Gaudete basically means ‘be happy’ or ‘rejoice’.
 On the surface, we are rejoicing because Christmas is almost here.